-The aims of the Catalan University Quality Assurance Agency (AQU Catalunya) are the assessment, accreditation and certification of quality in universities and higher education institutions in Catalonia.
-Its mission is to promote, through its evaluation activities, the enhancement of quality in the Catalan higher education system within the framework of the European Higher Education Area.
+The Catalan University Quality Assurance Agency (AQU Catalunya) is responsible for the assessment, accreditation and certification of quality in universities and higher education institutions in Catalonia.
+Its mission is to promote, through evaluation, the enhancement of quality in the Catalan higher education system within the framework of the European Higher Education Area.

-The institutional evaluation of the quality in universities has two main aims: to promote the enhancement of quality and provide valid and objective information on the service provided to society by universities.
+There are two main aims for the institutional evaluation of quality in the universities: to promote the enhancement of quality, and to provide valid and objective information on the service provided to society by universities.
 Evaluation therefore combines two purposes:

-- It is intended to be a useful tool to assist degree programmes and institutions in managing and enhancing the quality of university education and, more specifically, to help bring about significant changes in the design of degrees and in the teaching-learning process. - It seeks to provide greater satisfaction to students' learning requirements and a better response to social demands by ensuring the effectiveness and efficiency of investment in higher education, and improve the quality of information made available to society on the running of the higher education system.
+- It is intended to be a useful tool to assist degree programmes and institutions in managing and enhancing the quality of university education and, more specifically, to help bring about significant changes in the design of degrees and in the teaching-learning process. - It seeks to provide greater satisfaction in terms of student learning requirements and a better response to social demands by ensuring the effectiveness and efficacy of investment in higher education, and improve the quality of information made available to society on the running of the higher education system.

-The fundamental principle that impregnates evaluation processes is that the universities, through the exercising of their autonomy, have the primary responsibility for the quality of education and its quality assurance.
+The fundamental principle impregnating evaluation processes is that the universities, through the exercising of their autonomy, have the primary responsibility for the quality of education and its quality assurance.
 Furthermore, evaluation processes start with the recognition that it is the institutions themselves that are best qualified to provide updated, reliable and valid information on the quality of their educational processes.

-This Guide to THE INTERNAL EVALUATION OF E-LEARNING DEGREE PROGRAMMES has been drawn up by experts in e-learning education and evaluation methodologies.
+This Guide to THE SELF-EVALUATION OF E-LEARNING DEGREE PROGRAMMES has been drawn up by experts in e-learning education and evaluation methodologies.
 It consists of an adequacy to the particular characteristics of distance learning of the Guide to degree programme assessment used in the PRO-QU programme.
 It is important to mention that the evaluation methodology in this programme has been used throughout a long period of adjustment (the first evaluations carried out by AQU Catalunya were made more than ten years ago) during which time it has progressively been transformed.
 The guide presented here is therefore based not just on the current instruments for evaluation used by AQU Catalunya, but also international specifications for the evaluation of this type of degree programmes.